vrajnandak/ZENSE_pygame_proj/README.md

 EXTRAS:
+->PATH TO PLAYER: Whenever the player is in the range of the enemy's attack radius, the enemy sprite uses a path finder(using the AStarFinder finder) to find the shortest path to the player.
+Inorder to be able to freely move the enemy even when close to the obstacles, the detection_tiles of the level instance(used for making the grid for finding the path) are filled with 0's where the obstacles are and even their boundaries are filled with 0.
+This is done so that the path found by the pathfinder will ensure that the enemy sprite moves a bit away from the obstacle sprites.
+However, as the speeds of the enemies don't match in line with the BASE_SIZE and the enemy is allowed to move diagonally, there is a possibility that an enemy sprite may sometime bug out when trying to move as the sprite may not exactly fit in with the cells of the detection_tiles.
 ->OFFSETS: The same offset value is used for all sprites, player etc.
     ->The way the get_player_based_offset() works: The below diagram is the level.
 For the player, the offsets are abvious.
 The below values are for the images.
 Both the offsets are obviously the same.
          ___________________________________